Shopify vs WordPress — Which Platform is Better?

 If you prefer, you can also host translated stores on country-level domains — myshop.fr, myshop.ie etc. — which can bring some SEO benefits.

-Although the multilingual features of Shopify are very strong, you should note that you are limited to creating 20 different language versions of your site with the platform (and that not all site components can be translated).
+Although the multilingual features of Shopify are strong, you should note that you are limited to creating 20 different language versions of your site with the platform (and that not all site components can be translated).

 But ultimately the multilingual functionality in Shopify will be absolutely fine for most merchants and certainly very easy for them to set up.
 Users with more bespoke requirements on this front may be better off with WordPress, however.